 On the flip side, I boil down each organization to its essential spiritual or criminal tenets, because praemonitus, praemunitus (forewarned is forearmed) when it comes to such dangerously attractive characters as The Great Eleven, Manson Family, Buddhafield, Heavens Gate, Synanon, NXIVM, People's Temple, Rajneesh, Process Church and ISKCON New Vrindaban Community.

 In 2016, Herb Lester published How To Find Old Los Angeles, my pocket guide to 153 delightful places where the past is present.
 In 2014, I wrote the words to accompany Paul Rogers' fold-out Raymond Chandler Map of Los Angeles.
 All three publications, as well as my novel The Kept Girl (also with artwork by Paul Rogers), are available as a souvenir when you join us for an Esotouric sightseeing tour, or from Esotouric by mail.
-You can also find the new Cults guide wherever fine printed matter is sold, on Amazon and direct from Herb Lester.
+You can also find the new Cults guide wherever fine printed matter is sold, on Amazon or the bookstore supporting Bookshop site, and direct from Herb Lester.